kklimonda/neutron/doc/source/devref/callbacks.rst

   notified.
 Priorities can be a future extension, if a use case arises that require enforced ordering.

-How is the notifying object expected to interact with the subscribing objects?
+How is the the notifying object expected to interact with the subscribing objects?

   The ``notify`` method implements a one-way communication paradigm: the notifier sends a message without expecting a response back (in other words it fires and forget).
 However, due to the nature